cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 # An Introduction to Intermediate Python
-*A compact introduction to some intermediate Python concepts*
+*A compact introduction to some intermediate Python concepts.*

 Python is one of the most popular programming languages in the world and is commonly learnt as a first programming language.
 As such, there are an abundance of courses, books and videos on learning basic Python.
 [This](https://howieko.com/post/python_mooc/) useful blog post by Howard Ko, which compares nine Python courses, can be used as a nice starting point.